Borrowing decision desk

 - Do not assume approval terms will match an advertised rate without checking eligibility and credit impact.

-- Before taking a new car, personal, or consolidation loan.
+- Before taking a car, personal, or business loan.

 Worked example